-Thank you for registering for Climate Cycle’s 5th Annual Ride to Recharge and Climate Steps!
+Thank you for registering for Climate Cycle’s Dunes to Downtown!
 You are about to embark on an exciting challenge.
-If you have never fundraised, there is no need to worry!
+If you have never fundraised, there is no need to worry.
 With some planning, effort and creativity your fundraising goals are very achievable!
 We are here to help you along the way to make sure that your fundraising effort is a success.

 The following steps should give you an idea of what you need to do to reach your fundraising goals.
 The most important key to fundraising is to be consistently doing something.
 Being active in your efforts in small ways makes fundraising much more manageable.
 We are very excited and grateful to have you on the Climate Cycle team, so let’s get the fundraising started!

 Oh, and here’s a PDF version to share with your fellow fundraisers.